BWOF/bwof/about_us.md

 ---
 layout:         default
 title:          About Us
-description:    About Us
+description:    About Us Description
-permalink:      /about_us
+permalink:      /about_us/
 ---

 ## Welcome to GitHub Pages